 Where unacceptable hazards are found, corrective action will be taken wherever possible to protect the pregnant employee.
 If this is not possible further or other measures may be required.
-All pregnant employees should receive a copy of the Risk Assessment form within 14 days of notification to the Head teacher of the impending birth.
-Schools purchasing the traded service can obtain a risk assessment form from the Childrens Services Dept. Health & Safety (H&S) section via the Extranet.
-It is important that employees inform the Head Teacher as soon as they become aware that they are pregnant so that a risk assessment can be carried out for them.
-Any concerns regarding their routine should be discussed immediately with their Head Teacher.
+All pregnant employees should receive a copy of the Risk Assessment form within 14 days of notification to the Headteacher of the impending birth.
+Schools purchasing the traded service can obtain a risk assessment form from the Health & Safety Services (HSS) section of S4S.
+It is important that employees inform the Headteacher as soon as they become aware that they are pregnant so that a risk assessment can be carried out for them.
+Any concerns regarding their routine should be discussed immediately with their Headteacher.